AndrewBubnov/clear-react-router/README.md

 [![npm version](https://badge.fury.io/js/clear-react-router.svg)](https://www.npmjs.com/package/clear-react-router)

+# Clear Router

-A lightweight, type-safe routing library for React applications with nested routes, data loading, navigation blocking, and prefetching.
+A lightweight, type-safe routing library for React applications with nested routes, data loading, navigation blocking, prefetching, and route actions.

 ## Why Clear Router?

 Most React routers focus on flexibility and ecosystem integrations.
-Clear Router focuses on predictable navigation with a small, explicit API.
+Clear Router focuses on predictable navigation with a small, explicit API and minimal setup.

+There is no `RouterProvider` or provider hierarchy to manage.
+Simply render `<Router />` once, and use router hooks anywhere in your application.

 It provides first-class support for:

-- Predictable routing
+* Predictable routing
-- Built-in data loading
+* Built-in data loading
-- Small API
+* Route actions and forms
+* Simple, provider-free architecture
+* Small, explicit API

 ## Features